 Deep level chemical peels use phenol to target widespread skin issues.
 These peels often require specialized skin care before treatment and may require sedation.
 However, they deliver the best, most noticeable results.

 If you’ve never had a chemical peel before, your Master Esthetician will most likely recommend a light or medium peel to begin.
 This allows your skin to gradually become accustomed to the peel process before continuing to deeper peels.

 Each peel has its own advantages.
 Because of their varying acid components some are better at treating different skin conditions and imperfections than others.
 After consulting with your Master Esthetician, she can recommend which peel (or combination of peels) will be best for your needs and concerns.

-Yes, it is often recommended that you alternate chemical peels with other treatments like dermaplaning or microneedling for the best results.
+Yes, it is often recommended that you alternate chemical peels with other treatments like dermaplaning, IPL, or microneedling (including RF microneedling) for the best results.
 These treatments can help peels penetrate deeper and work more effectively.

 People with sensitive skin can still get chemical peels.
 Your Master Esthetician will custom tailor your chemical peel to fit your skin and your needs.
 She will likely choose a plan she can alter treatment during the peel to reduce any extra sensitivity you may experience.

 There are some instances where a peel may not be right for you due to health concerns or other factors.
 A few instances where a chemical peel may not be right for you are if you:

 If you walk into any drugstore or beauty supply store, you have likely come across at home chemical peels.
 These peels cannot fully mimic a chemical peel performed by a Master Esthetician.
 They do not have the strength to treat deep wrinkles or help reduce acne scarring as well as a peel performed by a Master Esthetician.